 |Mohammad Mastou||Muhammad Mestow – child male||“Mohammed Misto died eight days later”, i.e. 3/9/2013 (SSUA)|

 |Walaa Aqraa||Walaa al-Ali – child female||not named in BBC’s reports|

 |Wesam Hussein||Wisam Hosain – adult male||not named in BBC’s reports|

 |Mustafa Ash-Shaikh||Mostafa al-Shaikh – adult male||not named in BBC’s reports|

-I have contacted the DCHRS to request clarification but have not received a response.
+Is part of the explanation that the DCHRS simply made a mistake, erroneously recording 26/8/2013 as 28/6/2013?
+I have contacted them to request clarification but have not received a response.

 12:34 – The groaning from the “tableau” sequence is patched into the soundtrack here.